ZipCPU/videozip/README.md

 - [helloworld](sw/board/helloworld.c): A basic program, built upon the C-library, that just prints "Hello, World!" to the console port.

-- [logo](sw/board/logo.c): Puts a couple of logos on the B/W OLED, demonstrating that the SPI controller works.
+- [logo](sw/board/logo.c): Puts a couple of logos on the B/W OLED, to include my handsome mug.
+This demonstrates that the (write-half of the) SPI controller works.

 - [memtest](sw/board/memtest.c): Tests the DDR3 SDRAM memory.